 - a.
-The organisation supports team members' choice to undertake and/or report on pro-bono or charity-funded veterinary work.
-For example, this may be through agreed time-in-lieu, establishment of a workplace "benevolent fund", care for wildlife, or through donation of sustainable consumables or equipment use. - b.
+A meaningful and regularly reviewed environmental sustainability policy exists, and appointed sustainability champions develop and report on initiatives and progress. - b.
+Actions which support environmental sustainability are demonstrated within daily work; for example recycling and appropriate reuse, low-paper practices, power saving initiatives (including insulation), green energy sources, and environmentally and socially conscious choices of products and suppliers. - c.
+The organisation supports their team members in undertaking and/or reporting on pro-bono or charity-funded veterinary work.
+For example, this may be through agreed time-in-lieu, establishment of a workplace "benevolent fund", care for wildlife, or through donation of consumables or equipment use. - d.
 Everyone is supported in their efforts to make a positive contribution to the wider community within and beyond work contexts.
 For example, time is allowed within work to speak to local school children, a service club, livestock producers group or other animal club, and work experience students are well-supported through consistent induction and monitoring processes.
-The workplace may offer some annual community service leave for employees to contribute to the community in any way they value. - c.
-Contribution to the veterinary community's issues and initiatives are practically supported, for example through sharing related media content, attending events, participating in research, or making financial, in-kind or work contributions - d.
-Everyone can raise public awareness of the impacts of climate change on animals.
-For example, through hand-outs in Puppy Packs, posters in the waiting room, or discussing the impacts of issues such as heat stress on domestic pets or livestock.
+The workplace may offer some annual community service leave for employees to contribute to the community in any way they value. - e.
+Contribution to professional veterinary community issues and initiatives are practically supported, for example through sharing media content, attending events, participating in research, or making financial, in-kind or work contributions.